CodePath-App-JASJ/Fridgy/README.md

 ## 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+-[]User can register a new account
+-[]User can login
-* User can create/delete items (including name, quantity, and expiration date)
-* User can view the list of items
+-[]User can create/delete items (including name, quantity, and expiration date) -[]User can view the list of items
-* User can sort the list of items
+-[]User can sort the list of items
-* User is notified an item is about to expire via a banner notification.
+-[]User is notified an item is about to expire via a banner notification.
-* User can view a list of recommended recipes
-* User can view recipe details
-* User can set personal preferences
-* Users can save a list of their favorite recipes

 **Optional Nice-to-Have Stories**
-* User can register a new account
-* User can login
-* Recommended expiration dates
+-[]User can view a list of recommended recipes
+-[]User can view recipe details
+-[]User can set personal preferences
+-[]Users can save a list of their favorite recipes -[]Recommended expiration dates
-* Integration w/Google calendar and Apple calendar
+-[]Integration w/Google calendar and Apple calendar

 ### 2. Screen Archetypes